jtorp/lambda-rkn-dynamoDB-facialAnalysis/README.md

-# Analyzing Images Stored in an Amazon S3 Bucket
+# Analyzing Images, using S3, Rekognition, Lambda, and DynamoDB
  Sample project for an event-driven architecture that updates DynamoDB to detect faces and analyse images uploaded to S3 bucket.
 It's implemented using AWS CDK and utilizes Lambda for processing and Rekognition for AI-powered image analysis.